Jxck-S/plane-notify/README.md

 Notify If a Selected Plane has taken off or landed using Python with OpenSky or ADS-B Exchange Data, outputs location of takeoff location of landing and takeoff by reverse lookup of coordinates.

+### Branches

+Their are two branches of this program single is the original only supports one plane works with OpenSky and ADSBX.
+Multi branch is the new version supports multiple planes currently only works with ADSBX, will eventually implement OpenSky.
+Your current viewing multi.

 ### Discord Output Example

 ![Discord Output Example](./ExImages/DiscordEX.png?raw=true)